-Because hypovolemic shock is a medical emergency, call 911 immediately if you observe a person experiencing shock symptoms.
+Untreated hypovolemic shock will lead to death.
+Hypovolemic shock is a medical emergency.
+Call 911 immediately if you observe a person experiencing shock symptoms.
 Until responders arrive:

-- keep the person warm
+- Keep the person warm to avoid hypothermia.

-Untreated hypovolemic shock will lead to death.
 A lack of blood and fluid in your body can lead to the following complications:

-- echocardiogram to measure heart rhythm
+- electrocardiogram to assess heart rhythm

 - endoscopy to examine the esophagus and other gastrointestinal organs